-Bridges to Moms addresses five social determinants of health: housing, transportation to appointments and to visit their babies in the Neonatal Intensive Care Unit, food security, personal safety and community resources.
+Bridges to Moms addresses five social determinants of health: housing, transportation to appointments and to visit their babies in the Richard and Susan Smith Family Foundation Newborn Intensive Care Unit (NICU), food security, personal safety and community resources.
 These services are provided by a field team from Health Care Without Walls who work with the women in the outpatient setting throughout their pregnancies and during the baby’s first year.
-The goal is to improve prenatal clinic attendance, gestational age at birth, birth outcomes, and maternal bonding, and reduce Neonatal Intensive Care Unit stays.
-Early results show a prenatal attendance rate of over 79%, and a Neonatal Intensive Care Unit in-person visit rate of the moms of 79%.
+The goal is to improve prenatal clinic attendance, gestational age at birth, birth outcomes, and maternal bonding, and reduce NICU stays.
+Early results show a prenatal attendance rate of over 79%, and a NICU in-person visit rate of the moms of 79%.
 These results mean healthier pregnancies and stronger maternal bonding.

 The C.A.R.E.
 Clinic (Coordinated Approach to Resilience and Empowerment) was founded by Dr. Annie Lewis-O’Connor, PhD, NP-BC, MPH, FAAN, in 2011.
 The clinic uses a trauma-informed and patient-centered framework to assist victims of interpersonal and sexual violence and human trafficking.
 Patient advisors also help to develop and inform policy and procedures for the clinic.
 Services provided by the C.A.R.E Clinic are provided in the context of patient-centered and trauma sensitive care.